-B24CS1T01 LOGIC SYSTEM DESIGN Т Р S CREDIT YEAR OF INTRODUCTION 3 1 0 3 4 2024
+B24CS1T01 LOGIC SYSTEM DESIGN L Т Р S CREDIT YEAR OF INTRODUCTION 3 1 0 3 4 2024

 The objective of the course is to familiarize learners with the basic concepts of Boolean algebra and digital systems.
-This course covers the design of simple combinational and sequential logic circuits, representation and arithmetic algorithms for Binary, BCD (Binary Coded Decimal) and Floating point numbers which in turn are helpful in understanding organization design of a computer system and understanding how patterns of ones and zeros can be used to store information on computers, including multimedia data.
+This course covers the design of simple combinational and sequential logic circuits, representation and arithmetic algorithms for Binary, BCD (Binary Coded Decimal) and Floating point numbers which in turn are helpful in understanding organization & design of a computer system and understanding how patterns of ones and zeros can be used to store information on computers, including multimedia data.

-CO 1 Simplify a given Boolean Function and design a combinational circuit to im- plement the simplified function using Digital Logic Gates (Cognitive Knowledge level: Apply) CO 2 Analyze and understand various combinational digital circuits.
-(Cognitive Knowledge level: Apply) CO 3 ADesign of sequential circuits with flip flops.
-(Cognitive Knowledge level: Apply CO 4 Understand the design of shift registers and shifters.
-(Cognitive Knowledge level: Under-stand) CO 5 Understand the algorithms of decimal, binary and BCD numbers for performing addition, subtraction, multiplication and division.
-(Cognitive Knowledge level: Apply)
+CO 1 Compare various positional number systems and binary codes (Cognitive Knowledge level: Understand) CO 2 Simplify a given Boolean Function and design a combinational circuit to implement the simplified function using Digital Logic Gates (Cognitive Knowledge level: Apply) CO 3 Analyze and understand various combinational digital circuits.
+(Cognitive Knowledge level: Apply) CO 4 Design of sequential circuits with flip flops.(Cognitive Knowledge level: Apply) CO 5 Understand the algorithms for binary operation (addition and subtraction) and representation of floating point numbers (Cognitive Knowledge level: Understand)